jiwonz/TomlStruct.lune/README.md

 			{ "test", "table" } -- inline table or array or array table },
 		{ "bigger_than_zero", "number", function(value: number)
+			if value > 0 then
-			return value > 0, "Number must be bigger than zero" end },
+				return "Number must be bigger than zero" end
+		end},
 		{ "objects" } -- blank table (any items can be written into it!)
 	}
 )